inneralien/SimShop/docs/resource_file.rst

 .. describe:: subject

    A custom subject message.
-Some automatic string substitution is available which |SIM| will replace when the email is actually sent.
+Some automatic string substitution is available which SimShop will replace when the email is actually sent.
 For instance, the status of the simulation can be replaced as part of the subject line.

    ::